 Most of us like to spend a few minutes on our phone or tablet before we go to sleep.
-According to a poll conducted by the National Sleep Foundation, 90 percent of respondents used a light-emitting phone or tablet within one hour of sleep.
+According to a poll conducted by the National Sleep Foundation, 90% of respondents used a light-emitting phone or tablet within one hour of sleep.

 Recent studies have explored the negative effect of nighttime phone use on teen sleep patterns.
-Now, a new study published in Physiological Reports looks at how the devices (specifically the light they emit) may stop you from getting a deep, healthy sleep.
+Now, a new study published in Physiological Reports looks at how the devices (specifically the light they emit) may stop people from getting deep, healthy sleep.